What Makes a Deliverable Board-Ready: The 16-Point Quality Gate

 Market data points sourced from premium industry research include the specific report code and, where possible, the section from which the data was extracted.
 This isn't a courtesy — it's an audit trail.

-Why it matters: Premium industry research reports are the gold standard for industry analysis in management consulting.
+Why it matters: Premium industry research reports like VerticalIQ's NAICS-indexed briefs are the Tier A standard for industry analysis in management consulting.
 But citing a generic source for a market size figure is like citing "Google" for a search result.
-The report code (e.g., 54162CA for Environmental Consulting in Canada) and the specific section (Industry Performance, Major Markets, Competitive Landscape) allow anyone to verify the claim against the original source.
+The NAICS code (e.g., 541611 for administrative and general management consulting) and the specific section (Canadian Market, Industry Risks, Current Conditions) allow anyone to verify the claim against the original source (VerticalIQ, 2026).

 How it differs: Traditional consulting firms often have premium research access but rarely cite at this level of specificity.
 The data enters the analysis as "industry revenue is approximately $X billion" without provenance.
-When challenged, the analyst might remember which report they used — or might not.
+When challenged, the analyst might remember which report they used — or might not Sagentix 16-Point Quality Gate, 2026.

 Check 3: Declarative Action Titles (Pyramid Principle)